jameselks/facebook-group-to-wordpress/README.md

 # Get your group out of Facebook

-> Detail to come.
-Still a work in progress.
+> Work in progress.
-> Takes a Facebook Group and gracefully inserts it into Wordpress.
+> Takes a Facebook Group and gracefully inserts each post into Wordpress.

 ## Facebook Group to Wordpress